 Massachusetts is one of the top whale watching destinations in the world.
 If you never have been whale watching, I highly recommend adding this fantastic experience to your travel bucket list.
 Captain John’s Whale Watching Tours in Plymouth, Massachusetts, provide a scenic, affordable, & informative tour.
 The nice thing about this tour is that they guarantee sightings or else you get to come back again!
 They communicate with other boats on the water to ensure sightings each time, so don’t worry you will probably see more than enough to get some great photos!

 A whale watching trip is an excellent way to spend the morning or afternoon in Plymouth.
 Seeing a whale up close in its’ natural habitat is an amazing opportunity.
-The cruise is conveniently located nearby other attractions such as Plymouth Rock, the Mayflower replica, Burial Hill, and other historical sites, so you have plenty of options for sightseeing in the area either before or after your trip.
+The cruise is conveniently located near other tourist attractions such as Plymouth Rock, the Mayflower replica, Burial Hill, and other historical sites, so you have plenty of options for sightseeing in the area either before or after your trip.
 Captain John’s Whale Watch Tour was a scenic, educational experience which left us with both great memories and photographs!

 The boat itself is pretty large, with both an upper and lower deck for viewing.
 The cruise lasts between 3.5-4.5 hours.
 There is a small snack shop/cafe on board serving lunch items such as hot dogs, hamburgers, pizza, and snacks.
 For breakfast, eggs and toast are available.